Jem Bendell: Career

 In 2006, Bendell worked with the World Wide Fund for Nature UK, analysing and ranking the social and environmental performance of luxury brands.
 His resulting report, Deeper Luxury: Quality and Style When the World Matters, was discussed internationally in over 50 newspapers as of late 2007.
 The report argued that luxury brands were not meeting the expectations of customers for high performance on social and environmental issues.

-In the 2017 United Kingdom general election, he provided strategic communication advice to the Leader of the Labour Party.
+He also became involved in the anti-globalisation movement, later writing a United Nations report on the conflict between business and civil society.
+He founded Lifeworth, a progressive professional services company mostly working with UN agencies and worked part time as an associate professor of management at Griffith Business School.
+As of 2008, he had published over fifty publications, two books, and four United Nations reports.